 From the internet to television, music to video games, much of our waking lives are dominated by consuming, talking about and using the media.
 This course seeks to broaden and deepen your understanding of the media and the role that it plays in society.
-During the course, there will be an analysis of examples of a range of media texts, from music videos to video games.
-Much of the time will be spent working with others in both making and researching media products

-- 70% exam
+- 70% Exam

-- 30% coursework
+- 30% Coursework

 Visits from industry professionals, cinema trips and exhibitions of student work at the Arts Picturehouse Cinema in Cambridge form an important part of the course.